calliope-project/calliope/docs/user_defined_math/components.md

 The equation expressions _must_ have comparison operators.
 1. It can be deactivated so that it does not appear in the built optimisation problem by setting `active: false`.

+## Piecewise constraints

+If you have non-linear relationships between two decision variables

 ## Objectives

 With your constrained decision variables and a global expression that binds these variables to costs, you need an objective to minimise/maximise.
 The default, pre-defined objective is `min_cost_optimisation` and looks as follows: